-We went from Costa Rica to Panama as a way of taking four-night night vaca in Bocas del Toro.
+We traveled from Costa Rica to Panama as a way of taking four-night night vacation in Bocas del Toro.
 Neither Thomas or I had ever done the whole Central America border crossing thing before so we were a little nervous (OK a lotta nervous).
-Thomas tends to freak out about border crossings ever since I illegally flew from Miami to Germany and told him halfway through our flight that I doubted they’d let me enter Germany…..He puts up with a lot sometimes 🙂

 –Mepe has buses that run daily from San Jose to the border (Sixaola)